Reference Re Alberta Statutes

 Reference Re Alberta Statutes, also known as the Alberta Press case and the Alberta Press Act Reference, is a landmark reference of the Supreme Court of Canada where several provincial laws, including one restricting the press, were struck down and the existence of an implied bill of rights protecting civil liberties such as a free press was first proposed.

 Background

 The province of Alberta, under the Social Credit government of William Aberhart had passed several laws as part of a series of reforms inspired by social credit economic theory.
-Arising from the 1937 Social Credit backbenchers' revolt, the Legislative Assembly of Alberta passed several acts to implement the Social Credit agenda, to which royal assent was given:
+Arising from the 1937 Social Credit backbenchers' revolt, the Legislative Assembly of Alberta passed several bills to implement the Social Credit agenda, to which royal assent was given: